 Even though a hand whisk is proven to reach the ‘trace’ stage, it’s often very time-consuming and usually takes over an hour.
 The hand held blender however can perform exactly the same task inside of a few minutes.

-When I started I bought the cheapest one I could find, and at the time that was the Proctor Silex hand blender and it works great!
+When I started I bought the cheapest hand blender I could find on Amazon and it works great!

 When making your own soaps and butters in smaller quantities it’s much easier to work in grams than ounces.

-There’s a host of well-priced soap making scales available on Amazon.
-But basically all that’s required is an affordable kitchen scale that’s not too difficult to work with.
+There’s a host of well-priced soap making scales available these days.
+But basically all that’s required is an affordable digital kitchen scales with grams and ounces that’s not too difficult to work with.